jonesphillip/pyflare/README.md

 # Enter Worker URL and generate API key
 ```

-Set the API key in your Worker:
+Set the API key in your Worker (this authenticates the Python client with your Worker):
 ```bash
 cd flare-worker
 echo 'sk_your_generated_key' | npx wrangler secret put API_KEY